-- restrictions on the marketing or manufacturing of our products, withdrawal of the product from the market or voluntary or mandatory product recalls; - fines, warning letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of license approvals; - product seizure or detention or refusal to permit the import or export of our product candidates; and - injunctions or the imposition of civil or criminal penalties.

-The FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
-Products may be promoted only for the approved indications and in accordance with the provisions of the approved label.
-Certain endpoint data we hope to include in any approved product labeling also may not make it into such labeling, including exploratory or secondary endpoint data such as patient-reported outcome measures, which could impact our ability to promote products for which we obtain approval.
+- · restrictions on the marketing or manufacturing of our products, withdrawal of the product from the market or voluntary or mandatory product recalls; - fines, warning letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of license approvals; - · product seizure or detention or refusal to permit the import or export of our product candidates; and - injunctions or the imposition of civil or criminal penalties endpoint data we hope to include in any approved product labeling also may not make it into such labeling, including exploratory or secondary endpoint data such as patient-reported outcome measures, which could impact our ability to promote products for which we obtain approval.
 The policies of the FDA, EMA and comparable foreign regulatory authorities may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
 We cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the United States or abroad.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may lose any marketing approval that we may have obtained and we may not achieve or sustain profitability.